 Sales Pipeline Builder

-One of the most powerful sales and marketing feature that Kajabi offers is the Sales Pipeline Builder that lets you entire marketing funnels pretty easily.
+One of the most powerful sales and marketing feature that Kajabi offers is the Sales Pipeline Builder that lets you create entire marketing funnels pretty easily.

 For example, if you want to offer a lead magnet for growing your email list, you can choose the Freebie blueprint and Kajabi will create a landing page and a thank you page for your funnel automatically.
 It also sets up the lead magnet delivery email that goes out immediately.